-2.10.6 The reasons for slow pace of construction of kitchen cum stores, if applicable.
+Reasons for slow pace of construction of kitchen cum stores, if applicable.

 Pace is slow, due to non availability of 25 % fund which is compulsory share of private aided school management and at so many places there are issues regarding land.